-All organizations have a specific set of needs, so it’s important that not all intranets are built the same.
-That’s why we worked closely with our bank customers to deliver an effective bank intranet that answers the pain-points experienced by banks.
+All organizations have specific needs, so it’s important that not all intranets are built the same.
+That’s why we worked closely with our bank customers to deliver an effective bank intranet that answers the pain points experienced by banks.
 However, knowing that you need a bank intranet is half the battle.
 You also need to know how to implement your new intranet.
 Below are 3 best practices for implementing your bank intranet:

 1. Focus on front-line employees

 Some of the primary users of your bank intranet will likely be customer-facing employees.
 This can include anyone from bank tellers to branch managers.
 Your customer-facing employees are the face of your bank, so it’s important they have information at their fingertips.
 How effective and efficient they are can determine the overall experience your customers have.

 The information they need access to needs to be made readily available on your bank intranet.
 A best practice is creating a Department Site specifically for customer-facing employees, containing information regarding: